Blog Hero

 • Wring it out and place it over your closed eye for at least a minute.

-• Gently press the edge of your eyelid to help squeeze out the clogged oils.
+• Gently press the edge of your eyelid to help squeeze out the clogged oils, a technique beneficial for those seeking how to reduce inflammation in eyes naturally.

 • Repeat daily to reduce inflammation.